 No pricing info available

-Clinica Laser, located in Barrio La Palmera, Guanacaste, Costa Rica offers patients Areola Reduction procedures among its total of 10 available procedures, across 5 different specialties.
-Currently, there's no pricing information for Areola Reduction procedures at Clinica Laser, as all prices are available on request only.
-All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Clinic, and they have multiple recognized accreditations, including: Costa Rica Ministry of HealthASCRS - American Society of Cataract and Refractive SurgeryAAO - American Academy of Ophthalmology
+Clinica Laser, can be found in Barrio La Palmera, Guanacaste, Costa Rica and offers its patients Areola Reduction procedures as well as 10 other procedures, across 5 different procedure categories.
+At present, there is no pricing information for Areola Reduction procedures at Clinica Laser.
+The pricing information is quite specialised, so it's only available on request.
+A small team of medical professionals undertake all procedures at the Clinic, with 3 in total, and Clinica Laser has several accreditations, including: Costa Rica Ministry of HealthASCRS - American Society of Cataract and Refractive SurgeryAAO - American Academy of Ophthalmology

 Centro Médico Dr. Macaya Centro, located in Calle los Almendros, San Jose, Costa Rica offers patients Areola Reduction procedures among its total of 33 available procedures, across 4 different specialties.
 Currently, there's no pricing information for Areola Reduction procedures at Centro Médico Dr. Macaya Centro, as all prices are available on request only.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they have multiple recognized accreditations, including: ICS - International College of SurgeonsISBI - International Society for Burn InjuriesFILACP - Federación Ibero Latinoamericana de Cirugía Plástica